FactorySimPy/FactorySimPy/docs/basic_components.md

 **Rules for interconnection**

 1. Node represent static entities that are active.
-Components like machine, source, sink, split, joints, etc are derived from node.
+Components like machine, source, sink, split, combiners, etc are derived from node.
 2. Edge is directed and connects one node to another.
 Conveyor, buffer and fleet are the entities that are of type Edge.
 3. Items are discrete parts that flow in the system through the directed edges from one node to another.
 3. Each node has two lists `in_edges` and `out_edges` that points to a list with references of the edges that comes in and go out of the node.